timeline24/timeline24.github.io/README.md

 To greate your own version just using a browser you can try out this [Jupyter Notebook at Google Colab](https://colab.research.google.com/drive/1G0z6jKIs_B_Md_y6Wen108Keo5WazalZ?usp=sharing).
 Simply press __Runtime - Run all__.
 It requires less than 60 seconds.

-## Edit your own edition in a browswer
+## Edit your own edition in a browser

 To edit the files in the browser its best to have your own Github account.
 Fork the [timeline](https://github.com/kreier/timeline) repository and create a Codespace within the fork.
 Install the needed 3 libraries (reportlab, svglib and googletranslate) and the CSV extention to Visual Studio Code.
-You're good to go change everything you want!
-Just using the browser.
+You're good to go!
+Change everything you want - just using the browser.